 QUT’s research practices must operate within applicable laws, regulations, guidelines and codes of practice (A/1.3), as well as University policy, procedures and guidelines.

 Key authoritative documents include:

-- Values and Ethics – Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research
+- Code of Ethics for Aboriginal and Torres Strait Islander Research

 - Therapeutic Goods Administration (TGA) Note for Guidance on Good Clinical Practice and Australian Clinical Trial Handbook

 - Australian code for the care and use of animals for scientific purposes

 - Guidelines to promote the wellbeing of animals used for scientific purposes: The assessment and alleviation of pain and distress in research animals